opinionstage/opinionstage-wordpress-plugin/readme.txt

 Check out:

-<a href="https://www.opinionstage.com/poll?o=wp35e8" target="_blank">Poll Maker</a>  | <a href="https://www.opinionstage.com/pollstage/why-do-you-use-opinion-stage2?o=wp35e8" target="_blank">Poll Example</a>
+<a href="https://www.opinionstage.com/poll?o=wp35e8" target="_blank">Poll Maker</a>  | <a href="https://www.opinionstage.com/dashboard/content/templates?utf8=%E2%9C%93&types%5B%5D=poll?o=wp35e8" target="_blank">Poll Examples</a>
-<a href="https://www.opinionstage.com/quiz?o=wp35e8" target="_blank">Quiz Maker</a>  | <a href="https://www.opinionstage.com/rsacks/how-healthy-are-you?o=wp35e8" target="_blank">Quiz Example</a>
+<a href="https://www.opinionstage.com/quiz?o=wp35e8" target="_blank">Quiz Maker</a>  | <a href="https://www.opinionstage.com/dashboard/content/templates?utf8=%E2%9C%93&types%5B%5D=personality_quiz?o=wp35e8" target="_blank">Quiz Examples</a>
-<a href="https://www.opinionstage.com/survey?o=wp35e8" target="_blank">Survey Maker</a> | <a href="https://www.opinionstage.com/opinionstage/help-us-improve-opinion-stage1?o=wp35e8" target="_blank">Survey Example</a>
+<a href="https://www.opinionstage.com/survey?o=wp35e8" target="_blank">Survey Maker</a> | <a href="https://www.opinionstage.com/dashboard/content/templates?utf8=%E2%9C%93&types%5B%5D=survey?o=wp35e8" target="_blank">Survey Examples</a>
-<a href="https://www.opinionstage.com/form?o=wp35e8" target="_blank">Form Maker</a>  | <a href="https://www.opinionstage.com/jamiescott935/inquiry-form?o=wp35e8" target="_blank">Form Example</a>
+<a href="https://www.opinionstage.com/form?o=wp35e8" target="_blank">Form Maker</a>  | <a href="https://www.opinionstage.com/dashboard/content/templates?utf8=%E2%9C%93&types%5B%5D=form?o=wp35e8" target="_blank">Form Examples</a>

-=  Why use Opinion Stage Poll, Survey, Form & Quiz Maker WordPress Plugin? =
+=  Why use Opinion Stage? =

- * Manage all your interactive content (polls, surveys, quizzes, forms, slideshow & article stories) from one dashboard
- * Opinion Stage makes it easy and fast to create content.
-It literally takes minutes to get up & going with a poll, quiz, survey or form
- * Create from scratch or use pre-made poll, quiz, survey and form templates to further speed the creation process
- * Boost engagement - add a poll, survey or quiz to your posts/pages to increases participation, time-on-site & page views
+ * Boost engagement & traffic - add a poll, survey or quiz to your posts/pages to increases participation, time-on-site & page views.
+Increase social sharing and viral distribution
- * Drive new traffic from social shares - Using an effective quiz or poll is one of the  best ways to increase social sharing and viral distribution
- * Generate revenue by integrating ads in your polls & quizzes - take advantage of the high engagement rates to increase revenue from your ads
- * Gather more leads by integrating a lead form inside the poll, quiz or survey.
+ * Gather more qualified leads - integrate a lead form inside the poll, quiz or survey.
 This will not only produce more leads, but will also produce qualified leads, as the leads will be associated with the answers of the users.
- * Works seamlessly on all environments - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices.
-Reach your target audience wherever they are
- * Embed in any location - in the sidebar, inside a post/page, in a section on your site or in a popup
- * Supports setting the color theme, fonts & sizes & title ortientation of the different content formats
- * White label your poll, survey, quiz or form and add your own logo to make it seem as if it was built by your brand/site
+ * Generate revenue - take advantage of the high engagement rates to increase revenue from ads inside and outside of the interactive content.
+ * Extract insights - get more insights using interactive polls & surveys designed to maximize participation.
+Extract actionable insights with a intuitive analytics dashboard.

 = Main Poll WordPress Plugin Features: =

- * Create polls with 4 different graphic layouts - standard poll layout, image poll layout, thumbnails poll layout & head-to-head poll layout
+ * Create polls with 4 different layouts (standard, image, thumbnails & head-to-head)
  * Easily add images & videos into the polls either from your computer or by using an integrated search poll image function
  * Configure if user can select one or more options when voting on the poll
  * Allow users to add their own answers to the poll
  * Block repeat voting in the poll using different mechanisms (e.g. Cookie, IP, etc)
  * Permit user to vote on the poll once every configured time frame (e.g. every hour, day, etc)
- * Display a customized message to the user after he votes on thge poll
+ * Display a customized message to the user after he votes on the poll
- * Configure to close the poll at a specified time.
-You can also always manually open or close the poll
+ * Configure to close the poll at a specified time
- * Redirect users to different landing pages based no what they voted for on the poll
+ * Redirect users to different landing pages based on their poll vote
- * Configure the order of the poll displayed options (e.g. most votes on top, random)
+ * Configure the display order of the poll options (e.g. most votes on top, random)
  * Configure if the poll results are displayed before voting, after voting or only to the poll creator
  * Configure how results are displayed to the poll voters (only percentage, number of votes, both, etc)
- * Configure if users are allowed to change their vote after they voted on the poll
- * Configure to request users to follow your facebook handle before viewing the poll results
- * Configure to offer users to follow your twitter handle when they share the poll in twitter
+ * Integrate ads inside the polls to increase ad-revenue from your site
  * Configure webhooks for sending the information gathered from your poll to any 3rd party application
- * Configure to integrate ads inside the poll to increase ad-revenue from your site
- * Get reports of number of views and leads gathered with your polls
- * View graphic presentations of the poll results including pie & chart bars that show the break down of votes in the different sides
+ * Graphic presentations of the poll results including pie & chart bars
  * View a detailed result table of all poll votes (e.g. vote side, vote timestamp, etc)
  * Export the poll results to an xls or csv file